jaalto/project--shell-script-performance-and-portability/README.md

     [ -z "$var" ]    # archaic
 ```

-- There are no differences between these:
+- There are no real differences between these:

 ```
     : $((i++))       # POSIX